oVirt/ovirt-site/source/infra/infra-bash-style-guide.html.md

 *   it specifies the interpreter when the script file is called directly: If you code for Bash, specify *bash*!
 *   it documents the desired interpreter (so: use *bash* when you write a Bash-script, use *sh* when you write a general Bourne/POSIX script, ...)

+Whenever able, use the *-e* flag, that will make sure your script fails if any of the commands fail:

+      #!/bin/bash -e

+If you don't really care about one of the commands failing (or returning != 0) you can use this:

+      mycommand || :

 ##### Cryptic constructs

 Cryptic constructs, we all know them, we all love them.
 If they are not 100% needed, avoid them, since nobody except you may be able to decipher them.
 It's - just like in C - the middle between smartness, efficiency and readablity.
 If you need to use a cryptic construct, place a small comment that actually tells what your monster is for.